HBrochet/MultivariateCreativeTelescoping.jl/docs/src/OreAlgebra.md

 The first step is to define an algebra using the OreAlg function.
-## Definition of an Ore Algebra
+## Definition of an Ore algebra
-The following command create an object of type OreAlg.
+The following command creates an object of type OreAlg.
 ```@docs
 OreAlg
 ```
-- char is the characteristic of the base field and is by default ``0``.
+- char is the characteristic of the base field and is ``0`` by default .
 - ratvars is a vector of string representing rational variables in the base field.
 - ratdiffvars is a pair of vectors of same length representing pairs of variables ``(t_i,d_{t_i})`` satisfying the relation ``d_{t_i}t_i = t_i d_{t_i} +1``.
 The variables ``t_i`` are part of the base field